 Teens love their music!
 If they enjoy jamming to their favorite songs, consider gifting them their favorite album in a vinyl hardcopy with a record player.
 If they prefer digital music, give them an iTunes or Amazon music gift card or pay for a year of Spotify premium.

 Help your teen grow by giving them gifts that inspire deep thinking and maturity.
 Along with any of The Rebelution’s books, pick up a good read such as Mere Christianity by C.S.
-Lewis or A Student’s Guide to Culture by John Stonestreet and Brett Kunkle or Don’t Waste Your Life by John Piper.
-Or consider an online conference like CROSS20 with speakers like David Platt and John Piper (tip: this one takes place right after Christmas!) or a worldview training like Summit Virtual.
+Lewis or A Student’s Guide to Culture by John Stonestreet and Brett Kunkle or Pilgrim’s Progress by John Bunyan.
+Or consider an online conference like CROSS20 with speakers like David Platt (tip: this one takes place right after Christmas!) or a worldview training like Summit Virtual.
 Or go for a true “rebelutionary” gift and purchase the Do Hard Things Conference videos for them to watch on their own time.
-Or give them the gift of both growth and community by purchasing access to the Do Hard Things Community where they can meet likeminded friends and be challenged to do hard things for God.

 We all loved those boring gifts of socks or pajamas as kids (not!), but giving your teen a targeted and carefully selected practical gift could end up being an extremely helpful item they’ll thank you for again and again.
 Think creatively.
 New high-quality earbuds or headphones?
 A new winter coat or pair of running shoes?
 A good quality skin or body care product?
 Practical gifts don’t have to be boring!